JosefVilestadGit/executors/docker-reconciler/INTEGRATION-STATUS.md

 ### 3. Update FunctionSpec Serialization

-Ensure the `Resource` field is properly serialized/deserialized when processes are assigned to executors.
+Ensure the `Service` field is properly serialized/deserialized when processes are assigned to executors.

 **Check locations**:
-- `pkg/core/function_spec.go` - Ensure Resource field is in JSON tags
+- `pkg/core/function_spec.go` - Ensure Service field is in JSON tags
-- `pkg/rpc/assign.go` - Ensure Resource is included in process assignment RPC
+- `pkg/rpc/assign.go` - Ensure Service is included in process assignment RPC
-- `pkg/client/process_client.go` - Ensure Resource is included in client parsing
+- `pkg/client/process_client.go` - Ensure Service is included in client parsing

 ## Testing the Integration